Graham Sutherland was a twentieth century artist known for his tapestry in Coventry Cathedral and portraits

 1962: The large tapestry “Christ in Glory” was completed for the new Coventry Cathedral designed by the Architect Basil Spence.

-1967: Returned again to Wales and was to work there many times again before his death.
+1967: Sutherland returned again to Wales and was to work there many times again before his death.

 1977: Major retrospective of his portraits at the National Portrait Gallery in London.